 Third party app stores

 It turns out that there are quite a few of them.
 But you only need one to choose from.
-For example, I use APKPure, but I can also recommend APK Mirror.
+For example, I use APKPure, but I can also recommend Technifiser or APK Mirror.
 All of these repositories are similar in structure to Google Play.
 There are search and categories.
 The funny thing is that updates for almost all apps appear first in alternative markets, and later in Google Play.

 In fact, you can simply download any APK file from somewhere on the internet (preferably from an official source) and install it manually on your smartphone.
 But I do not recommend this option, because it is unsafe and inconvenient, especially with regard to updates, the release of which you will have to monitor yourself.
 It is best to install the client app of the alternative app store on your smartphone in order to conveniently install and update programs.